-FPT_EMSEC.1.1 The TOE shall not emit information about IC power consumption and command execution time in excess of non-useful information enabling access to Personalization Agent Keys and Chip terface smart card circuit contacts to gain access to Personalization Agent Keys and Chip Authentication Private Keys and transport keys and none.
+Hierarchical to: No other components.
+Dependencies: No dependencies.
+FPT_EMSEC.1.1 The TOE shall not emit information about IC power consumption and command execution time in excess of non-useful information enabling access to Personalization Agent Keys and transport keys and none .
+FPT_EMSEC.1.2 The TSF shall ensure any unauthorized users are unable to use the following interface smart card circuit contacts to gain access to Personalization Agent Key and transport keys and none .